okkur/syna/docs/README.md

 > Whenever Hugo allows for resource menus or when we figure out a way to have menu features with frontmatter arrays this would change and menus would be configurable with resource variables like everything else.
 The change would be breaking.
 So when updating the theme please read the changelog and check for breaking changes.

+Furthermore we use two keywords, that can't be used to create pages.
+Both `ìndex` and `global` have a special meaning within the Syna fragment and using them separately might lead to issues.

 ## Front-end development and design

 We develop our front-end code in the `static-main/` directory which allows us to have a development directory that would be built to be production ready and put inside the `static/` directory (which is the directory Hugo looks into for front-end files) using [Webpack](https://webpack.js.org/).